MichaelWrobelPersonal/TriviaGame/README.md

 Baseball Trivia is actually a bit of a misnomer, as the Game is really about the user providing some of the answers to a famous Abbot and Costello comedy bit themed around wordplay and Baseball.
 The player who guesses all the answers is rewarded with a viewing of the famous comedy sketch.

 # Contributons
 This site is part of my personal portfolio and as such direct contributions to the project are not accepted at this time.
-If you have any suggestions pleaae direct them to me via email (michaelrwrobel@sbcglobal.net).
+If you have any suggestions please direct them to me via email (michaelrwrobel@sbcglobal.net).